Intern - Economic Affairs, Bangkok

 Organization: ESCAP - Economic and Social Commission for Asia and the Pacific

 developed countries developing countries econometrics economic cooperation economic policy human rights humanitarian law internship landlocked developing countries least developed countries official languages unpaid

 Posting Title: INTERN - ECONOMIC AFFAIRS, I (Temporary Job Opening)

 Department/ Office: Economic and Social Commission for Asia and the Pacific

 Duty Station: BANGKOK

 United Nations Core Values: Integrity, Professionalism, Respect for Diversity

 Organizational Setting and Reporting

-The IDD/ ICT and Development Section internship is for two months with an opportunity for extension up to six months, if required by the division.
+The Macroeconomic Policy and Financing for Development Division (MPFD) internship is for three months with an opportunity for extension up to six months, if required by the division.